acoustic-content-samples/sample-custom-workflows-using-webhooks/external-task-management/README.md

 At this point, the Content Item will be immediately approved in Acoustic Content user interface.

-### (Path B - 3 stage workflow for images) - Setup
+### (Path B - 4 stage workflow) - Setup

 - Step into the Path B and rename it.
-Let's call this '3 stage workflow for images'
+Let's call this '4 stage workflow'
 - Under the 'Rules Setup & Testing' section specify when this particular path should be executed.
 In our case, this will look like this:

 Only continue if...

-`<category>` -> (Text) Exactly Matches -> 3 stage workflow for images
+`<category>` -> (Text) Exactly Matches -> 4 stage workflow

-### (Path B - 3 stage workflow for images) - Find board in Trello
+### (Path B - 4 stage workflow) - Find board in Trello

 - Add 'Trello' step in Zapier.
 - Select 'Find Board' action.
 - Provide Trello credentials or pick already connected Trello account.
-- Under the 'Customize Board' select the Trello team you created in the **Preparatio - Trello** step, and provide the right Board Name - in our case this will be '3 stage workflow for images'.
+- Under the 'Customize Board' select the Trello team you created in the **Preparatio - Trello** step, and provide the right Board Name - in our case this will be '4 stage workflow'.
 Use Zapier's test feature to make sure that it is able to find the correct board in your Trello team.

-### (Path B - 3 stage workflow for images) - Create Card in Trello
+### (Path B - 4 stage workflow) - Create Card in Trello

 - Add another 'Trello' step in Zapier.
 - Select 'Create Card' action.